baasbox/docs/RestAPI/Admin/admin_database_management.rst

 -  Code 400: the X-BAASBOX-APPCODE contains an invalid application code
 -  Code 500: the servers cannot fulfill the request, an internal server error occurred
--  Code 404: file not created.
+-  Code 404: file not created
 -  Code 202: ACCEPTED and returns the filename of the file that will be generated